kohler/hotcrp/devel/apidoc/submissions.md

 Delete the submission specified by `p`, a submission ID.

+* param ?if_unmodified_since string: Don’t delete if modified since this time
+* param ?forceShow boolean
 * param ?dry_run boolean: True checks input for errors, but does not save changes
 * param ?notify boolean: False disables all email notifications